Position Statement: Strengthening Client Centred Care in Home Care

 The anticipated demand for home care services and nurses in home care is expected to increase to 9 per cent of the total nurse demand by 2020.
 This requires the development of both short and long term strategies to ensure nursing human resources will be able to meet growing client care needs in the community.
 A comprehensive national home care strategy following the same principles and spirit of the Canada Health Act enables people to live with dignity and as independently as possible in their own communities.
 Current initiatives, such as the Integrated Client Care Project, provide hope for a more effective, integrated, funded and balanced era of home care service delivery in the near future.

 Evidence suggests that nursing models of care that advance continuity of care and continuity of caregiver from the most appropriate nurse ensure safe, high-quality client centred care.
 The most appropriate principal nurse, RN or RPN, is assigned based on the client’s complexity and care needs and the degree to which the client’s outcomes are predictable.
 Altering evidence-based skill-mix applications to employ less skilled staff compromises nursing practice and client outcomes.
 Service providers must stabilize the home care workforce by employing a ministry mandated 70 per cent full time workforce of nursing staff equitably compensated at parity with nurses who provide care in hospital settings.
-Finally, the government must consider the overwhelming evidence against managed competition and advocate for a comprehensive national home care strategy that supports readily accessible publically funded not-for-profit home care services to enable people to live with dignity and as independently as possible in their communities.
+Finally, the government must consider the overwhelming evidence against managed competition and advocate for a comprehensive national home care strategy that supports readily accessible publicly funded not-for-profit home care services to enable people to live with dignity and as independently as possible in their communities.